Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 If, however, you will be using Selenium-RC to run your scripts, this is how you translate your test script into a programming language.
 Select the language, i.e. Java, PHP, you will be using with Selenium-RC for developing your test programs.
-This simply save the scripts using File-»Save.
+Then simply save the scripts using File-»Save.
 Your script will be translated into a series of functions in the language you choose.
 Essentially, program code supporting your test is generated for you by Selenium-IDE.